 Typical Wi-Fi speeds in Bangkok are around 97 Mbps download and 65 Mbps upload, according to TestMy.net.

-Looking for a great space to work and stay in Bangkok?
-Explore top-reviewed accommodation with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone who’s making work happen from anywhere in the world.
+Explore top-reviewed accommodation for remote work in Bangkok with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone making work happen from anywhere in the world.

 Selecting this option will open up an interactive map with a search bar and filters.
 Happy searching!